-- Return requests for information from college coaches with the permission of the student. - Meet with the student and his/her parents to discuss the possibility of the student's participation in collegiate athletics when a meeting is requested by the student or parent. - Give an honest appraisal of the student's chances of competing at a particular level. - Be aware of academic requirements. - Be aware of the rules and regulations regarding the requirement of athletes. - When requested by the student, CCS coaches may make contact with college coaches when deemed appropriate.
+- Return requests for information from college coaches with the permission of the student. - Meet with the student and his/her parents to discuss the possibility of the student's participation in collegiate athletics when a meeting is requested by the student or parent. - Give an honest appraisal of the student's chances of competing at a particular level. - Be aware of academic requirements. - Be aware of the rules and regulations regarding the requirements of athletes. - When requested by the student, CCS coaches may contact college coaches when deemed appropriate.

-Information regarding the NCAA Clearinghouse and eligibility can also be found on the web at www.ncaa.org/eligibility.
+Information regarding the NCAA Clearinghouse and eligibility can also be found at www.ncaa.org/eligibility.